 Click below to listen to our Consumerpedia podcast episode on whether to fix a busted appliance or purchase a new one.

-Unfortunately, many things can go wrong when you buy new appliances.
-Frequently, local stores—particularly the big chains—get low ratings from customers we survey.
-People aren’t happy about advice provided by salespeople and complain about delivery delays and improper, sloppy installations.
+Many things can go wrong when you buy new appliances.
+Frequently, local stores—particularly big chains—receive low ratings from customers we survey.
+People don’t always trust salespeople’s advice and complain about delivery delays and improper, sloppy installations.

 Before buying anything, make sure the price is fair.
 Don’t assume that any sale price—even one that seems heavily discounted—is a real deal.
 The “sales” offered by many local stores and on most websites probably aren’t special at all.
-Unfortunately, at most stores the “sales” for appliances never end.
+Unfortunately, our research finds that at most stores the “sales” for appliances never end.

-The only way to get the best price is to compare prices at several stores.
-If you call or email stores and mention that you’re seeking price quotes for the models you want, you’ll usually be offered even lower prices.
+The only way to get the best price is to call or email several stores, mention that you’re shopping around, and ask for price quotes for the model you want.
+Our undercover shoppers found this approach usually netted us discounts.

-You don’t have to pay more to get good service.
+Good advice and service don’t cost more.
 Highly rated stores were just as likely to quote low prices as their low-rated competitors.
-And don’t assume you’ll get low prices by buying from big chains or online: We often found lower prices elsewhere.
+And don’t assume you’ll get low prices buying from big chains or online: We often found lower prices elsewhere.

 When comparing prices, take into account fees for delivery, hauling away old appliances, and installation.
 If you know your installation will be complicated or unusual, hire a top-rated plumber to do it.